phetsims/center-and-variability/doc/implementation-notes.md

 ### Model-View Transforms

-This simulation makes use of a model-view transforms to map model coordinates (horizontally: meters, vertically: number of data points) to view coordinates in the soccer area [CAVScreenView.ts](../js/common/view/CAVScreenView.ts), and in the charts which are shown in the accordion box and info dialogs [CAVConstants.ts](../js/common/CAVConstants.ts).
+This simulation makes use of a model-view transform to map model coordinates (horizontally: meters, vertically: number of data points) to view coordinates in the soccer area [CAVScreenView.ts](https://github.com/phetsims/center-and-variability/blob/main/js/common/view/CAVScreenView.ts), and in the charts which are shown in the accordion box and info dialogs [CAVConstants.ts](../js/common/CAVConstants.ts).

 ### Query Parameters

 Query parameters are used to enable sim-specific features.
-Sim-specific query parameters are documented in `CAVQueryParameters.ts`.
+Sim-specific query parameters are documented in [CAVQueryParameters.ts](https://github.com/phetsims/center-and-variability/blob/main/js/common/view/CAVQueryParameters.ts.

 ### Memory Management